ZenT3600/Image-To-Excel/README.md

 # Image-To-Excel
+This is a program written in python 3.7.3
-This python program will transform any image smaller than 676x676 into a pixel-art made in Microsoft Excel
+This program will transform an image you give it into a pixel-art made in Microsoft powerpoint It's limits are: it can only open the most common image file (png, jpg, jpeg) it can't transform images bigger than 676x676